-The presence of corporate taxation.
-Taxes on firms' earnings, with tax-deductible interest payments, introduce a tax advantage of using debt financing.
-This is a common, and realistic, assumption in models of corporate finance and firm dynamics to incentivize firms to continuously use debt, in contrast to paying it down and becoming net lenders as they mature.
+Table A.2: Asset shares in the US nonfinancial corporate sector's liquid assets portfolio to continuously use debt, in contrast to paying it down and becoming net lenders as they mature.
 This means that firms optimally choose to never "save out" of financial constraints, and perpetually fluctuate between diverse financial positions, occasionally hitting the borrowing constraint, depending on their realized idiosyncratic productivity and debt issuance cost shocks.
 This allows the model to match realistic features of the cross-sectional distribution of firms, such as their debt issuance behavior and liquid asset positions.
 The additional presence of exogenous exit and entry of firms simply adds an additional life cycle dimension, but is not necessary for financial frictions to remain relevant in the model's stationary equilibrium.